 A Real Starfish

 Keeping with at least part of the traditional tree topping trend, why not swap out a regular star for a real starfish?
 It would look great on almost any tree, but especially one with a beach or oceanic theme.
-Here’s one that was found on Etsy store Christmas Tree Tops and another that combines the starfish with some extra little seashells and pearls from By The Seashore Decor.
+Here’s one that was found on Etsy store Christmas Tree Tops.

 You certainly don’t come across a tree with one of these types of toppers very often.
 But you’ve gotta admit, they work great for taking an old holiday tradition and shaking it up a bit!